mbernson/logboek/README.md

 * Maintaining forensic journals during your investigation.
 * Assigning tasks to people in your team.
 * Securely storing (and verifying) evidence files.
+* Managing evidences and files;
+	* Chain of Custody intergrated.

 Also included are ways to:

-* Export journals to CSV, Markdown and PDF.
+* Export journals to CSV, Markdown, PDF and HTML (fast!).
 * Keep a list of suspects.
 * Solve mono-alphabatic ciphers.
 * Dynamic settings, easy to change.
+* Easy to change settings.

 ## Requirements